UN Women, ILO tighten collaboration in Nepal

 The focus of the joint efforts will be on the following areas: reducing gender gaps in the labour market; reducing gender pay gaps and occupational segregation; preventing gender-based violence at work (including sexual harassment); promoting family-friendly policies in the workplace; ensuring social protection is gender-responsive; supporting safe and orderly labour migration; strengthening women’s leadership and voice in trade unions and in tripartite institutions; and strengthening the evidence base regarding employment, social protection, rights at work, and regarding the reduction and redistribution of unpaid care work.

 In recent years, Nepal has taken significant steps towards advancing women’s economic empowerment.
 However, implementation of the often-progressive legal provisions remains a challenge due to gender-discriminatory social norms and harmful practices.
-This MoU will help steer the direction of collaborative efforts towards the implementation of both international norms and national legislation.
+This collaboration will help steer the direction of joint efforts towards the implementation of both international norms and national legislation.